javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 All syntax rules from this chapter and the style guides aim to increase readability.

+All of them are debatable.

-When you read style guides and think about "how to write better", the sole criterion is "does the code become more readable and easier to understand?"
-Then it becomes easier to pick up the best practices for that.
-Or even abandon some in cases when you see that they don't help.
+When we think about "how to write better?", the sole criterion is "what makes the code  more readable and easier to understand? what helps to evade errors?"
+The answer helps to pick up best practices.
+And maybe to abandon some in case if they don't contribute.